 In the case of number 2, think about whether your use of it is ‘real’ or a SIGNAL FROM FRED.
 I bet you a million squid, plus tentacles, it’s the latter – especially if it’s an early draft.

 BTW – it’s nothing to be ashamed of, it’s actually a handy marker … I discovered I had three myself in an early version of The Other Twin.
-Being aware of this ‘Signals From Fred’ helped me identify where I was getting tied up in knots in my mystery.
+Being aware of ‘Signals From Fred’ helped me identify where I was getting tied up in knots in my mystery.
 How?
 Well, I discovered where my protagonist Poppy had the most confusion with her investigation, were the chapters that needed the most work.
 Furrealz.